Adsew/ClassStuff/PROG54310GraphAnim/A2/JamesBrooksAssignment2/JamesBrooksAssignment2/README.txt

-Everything is implemented from assignment page including bonus with keyboard.
+Everything is implemented from assignment page.

+Bonuses:
+Depth Effect: Depth test allows objects to render in order of depth.
+Direction lighting: A light (The star in the middle) shines a yellow
+    light in a single direction at the monster.